Enterprise Only: Performance Standby Nodes requires Vault Enterprise with the Multi-Datacenter & Scale Module.

 If you are running Vault Enterprise 0.11 or later, those standby nodes can handle most read-only requests.
 For example, performance standbys can handle encryption/decryption of data using transit keys, GET requests of key/value secrets and other requests that do not change underlying storage.
 This can provide considerable improvements in throughput for traffic of this type, resulting in aggregate performance increase linearly correlated to the number of performance standby nodes deployed in a cluster.

-Performance standbys are enabled by default when the Vault Enterprise license
+Performance standbys are enabled by default when the Vault Enterprise

-do so by setting the
+you can do so by setting the

 Since any of the nodes in a cluster can get elected as active, it is recommended to keep this setting consistent across all nodes in the cluster.